IDEAS home Printed from https://ideas.repec.org/a/spr/jeicoo/v2y2007i1p27-43.html

 Abstract

 We compare price dynamics of different market protocols (batch auction, continuous double auction and dealership) in an agent-based artificial exchange.
 In order to distinguish the effects of market architectures alone, we use a controlled environment where allocative and informational issues are neglected and agents do not optimize or learn.
-Hence, we rule out the possibility that the behavior of traders drives the price dynamics.
+Hence, we rule out the possibility that the behaviour of traders drives the price dynamics.
 Aiming to compare price stability and execution quality in broad sense, we analyze standard deviation, excess kurtosis, tail exponent of returns, volume, perceived gain by traders and bid-ask spread.
-Overall, a dealership market appears to be the best candidate, generating low volume and volatility, virtually no excess kurtosis and high perceived gain.
+Overall, a dealership market appears to be the best candidate in this respect, generating low volume and volatility, virtually no excess kurtosis and high perceived gain.

 (This abstract was borrowed from another version of this item.)